kdbinsidebrains/site/_features/09-watches.md

 ## Overview

-_Watches_ functionality is part of [KdbConsole](/features/console) that allows automatically track state of variable or expressions.
+_Watches_ functionality is part of [KdbConsole](/features/console) that allows to automatically track the state of variable or expressions.

 All _Watches_ are re-calculated each time when any operation is performed on an instance when any other expression is